 The best analytics you have are the analytics you have with you

 Mobile analytics is not about opening some pre-built reports, whether designed for the micro form-factor or not.
 Attempting to emulate how we work on our laptops is a fool's errand.
 How we interact with our mobile devices is fundamentally different.
 This is as true for our mobile personal lives as it is for our mobile professional lives.

 Natural language querying that is voice-enabled

 We've become accustomed to using our voice to set reminders and alarms, create appointments, and choose what music we'd like to hear and when to skip tracks.
 This frees our hands from having to physically touch through an interface to enact our requests.

 The same principle carries through to our business lives.
-Requesting information should be as natural as asking a colleague and doing that in your native language, at conventional speech pace and without having specific syntax to adhere to.
+Requesting information should be as natural as asking a colleague and doing that in your native language, at a conventional speech pace, and without having specific syntax to adhere to.
 Also, we can't expect IT or anyone else to have predicted our always different business questions and pre-emptively created a report to satisfy our needs.
 Instead, no pre-authoring should be required, meaning responses are generated automatically on the fly with the assistance of smart technology.

 See a demo of what I'm referring to at the link below.
 This example uses a request in French.

 What you carry around with you every waking moment is a "smart device."
 So how does that translate into our professional mobile needs?